 We help scientists integrate findings from the latest evidence-based research in social sciences and education into their outreach efforts.
 We curate, summarize, and discuss research studies and their applications to real communication contexts in a way that scientists can easily implement.

-Dr. Sherry Nouraini is social media consultant at Captive Touch, guest instructor on the topic of Social Media for Climate Science and Policy at the Scripps Institution of Oceanography, and social media instructor at UC San Diego Extension and biology instructor at San Diego City College.
+Dr. Sherry Nouraini is social media consultant at Captive Touch, social media instructor at UC San Diego Extension and biology instructor at San Diego City College and Palomar College.
 Sherry recently published a new book titled “Social Solutions for Climate Change: How to inspire action through social media,” which won Gold under the Current Events category in the 2018 eLit Book Awards competition, and has been recognized as a finalist for the 2017 San Diego Book Awards , and the 2017 American Best Book Awards.

 Ask Sherry about: Social Media Strategy, Climate Change Communication